 Big data and financial services always have been good friends.
-But what are currently the best examples of using the AI in financial services?
+But what are currently the best examples of using AI in financial services?

 The reason behind the mutual understanding and well-going of big data and the financial industry is, ironically, the legal background.
 Keeping the data organized, secure and actionable is necessary due to fiscal and compliance reasons.
-So in fact, banking and financial sectors have already done a lot of work that is to be (or had to be) when it comes to sales, marketing or manufacturing.
+So in fact, the banking and financial sectors have already done a lot of work that is to be (or had to be) when it comes to sales, marketing, or manufacturing.

 On the other hand, the industry is strictly controlled and supervised by regulatory institutions, be that a Federal Reserve System or Securities and Exchange Commission.
-That’s why the industry is often considered slow and petrified while making any innovations in the sector requires months of negotiations and struggling to keep compliance.
+That’s why the industry is often considered slow and petrified while making any innovations in the sector requires months of negotiations and struggling to keep in compliance.